On this page

 - Model contracts

-It is not compulsory to use the model contract but you may find it useful as guidance on standard contract terms or to use the model contract but vary certain terms, to suit your business needs.
+To assist forestry contractors and hirers, a model contract has been developed.
+It is not compulsory to use the model contract.
+But it might be useful as guidance on standard contract terms.
+Or you could use the model contract but vary certain terms to suit your business needs.

 Model Contract and Schedule

 Under the Owner Drivers and Forestry Contractors Act 2005, hirers and contractors can contact the Victorian Small Business Commission to arrange fast and low-cost alternative dispute resolution if disagreements arise.
 The dispute resolution process can be used for disputes arising under or in relation to the Act, Code of Practice or in relation to a contractor or a hirer.